Abe faces awkward Trump summit on North Korea amid plummeting support in Japan

 Abe's hawkish posture seems to have backfired, however, with both Seoul and Washington pursuing engagement with Pyongyang.

 "On North Korea, Japan now looks the most isolated of the allies.
-It has even tried re-opening independent contacts with Pyongyang, and is conducting fence-mending diplomacy with China currently," Graham said.
+It has even tried reopening independent contacts with Pyongyang, and is conducting fence-mending diplomacy with China currently," Graham said.

 "But Abe has made his choice to double down on the US Alliance, and cannot be expected to reverse course now."